liferay/liferay-docs/develop/tutorials/articles/liferay-mvc-portlet/configurable-portlet-preferences.markdown

 You may also need to declare the `<portlet:defineObjects />` tag to access implicit variables.
 This tag provides useful portlet variables such as *renderRequest*, *portletConfig*, and *portletPreferences*.

 ---

 Your configuration JSP is all set to display your portlet preference options.
 You're ready to implement a custom class to handle the configuration action.
-If you don't need to use the portlet preference in your portlet's controller logic then you can skip the next step.
+If you don't need to use the portlet preference in your portlet's controller logic, then you can skip the next step.

 ### Step 3: Create a Configuration Action Implementation Class for Processing the Portlet Preference Value [](id=step-3-create-a-configuration-action-implementation)